robertnegre/OSLab/README.md

 # OSLab
-Repo of Robert Negre for the OS Lab Project
+Repo of Robert Negre for the Operating Systems Laboratory Project